Be Aware of Self-Proclaimed Narcissism Experts

 Bringing in paying customers is often achieved through highly interesting, relatable, and evocative online content, that, by design, entices people to explore their profitable service-based website.
 The financially “successful” but harmful false experts lure people into their programs or treatment through enticing and interactive websites, that are designed by experienced marketing professionals.

 The other effective “hook” is strategically developed online content that is invisibly connected to a business plan, otherwise known as a marketing funnel.
-The marketing funnels that fake experts rely upon are often a brainchild of highly specialized mentors, or handsomely paid online marketing specialists.
+The marketing funnels that fake experts rely upon are often the brainchild of highly specialized mentors or handsomely paid online marketing specialists.

 According to Christina Gillick, a writer for CrazyEgg.com, the primary goal of marketing funnels is to turn leads into customers.
 They successfully cast a broad net to drive brand awareness, capture as many leads as possible and then nurture prospective customers through the purchasing decision, which narrows in each stage of the funnel.